boazsegev/iodine/README.md

 Iodine is a C extension for Ruby, developed and optimized for Ruby MRI 2.3 and up... it should support the whole Ruby 2.x and 3.x MRI family, but CI tests start at Ruby 2.3.

 **Note**: iodine does **not** support streaming when using Rack.
-It's recommended to avoid blocking the server when using `body.each` since the `each` loop will block the iodine's thread until it's finished and iodine won't send any data before the loop is done.
+It's recommended to avoid blocking the server when using `body.each` since the `each` loop will block  iodine's thread until it's finished and iodine won't send any data before the loop is done.

 ## Iodine - a fast & powerful HTTP + WebSockets server with native Pub/Sub

 Iodine includes a light and fast HTTP and Websocket server written in C that was written according to the [Rack interface specifications](http://www.rubydoc.info/github/rack/rack/master/file/SPEC) and the [Websocket draft extension](./SPEC-Websocket-Draft.md).

-With `Iodine.listen service: :http` it's possible to run multiple HTTP applications (please remember not to set more than a single application on a single TCP/IP port).
+With `Iodine.listen service: :http` it's possible to run multiple HTTP applications (but please remember not to set more than a single application on a single TCP/IP port).

 Iodine also supports native process cluster Pub/Sub and a native RedisEngine to easily scale iodine's Pub/Sub horizontally.